GenesysCloudBlueprints/wfm-hris-blueprint/blueprint/index.md

 Postman is a popular third-party tool to make REST API requests.
 Genesys Cloud provides Postman collection among with environment files to simplify.
 Please, refer to [Genesys Cloud Developer Center - Postman](https://developer.genesys.cloud/platform/api/postman) for detailed information and authentication instructions.

-In the sample Git repository, under postman_collection folder, you will find additional small collection, created specifically to test newly imported sample workflows, among with additional environment file.

 #### Use Genesys Cloud API Explorer to test workflows